YSChan15/Facial-Recognition-and-Detection-Using-Augmented-Reality-Headset-with-Cloud-Server-and-SmartMesh-IP/README.md

 > The faces are compared against the database on a server.
 If the faces are not part of the database, it will display unknown on the non-recognized face.

-> This program is intended and able to do with multiple face recognition at a time.
+> This program is intended and able to perform multiple face recognition at a time.
 However, the orientation when taking the picture needs to be fixed.
 Any changes on the orientation will result in inaccuracy of the data as the facial algorithm only allows 1 face to be compared to the database at a time.